jh1993/UnderusedOptions/README.txt

 - Stone Mirror (4 SP): When targeting an enemy, the target is also permanently inflicted with Stone Mirror.
 When a petrified or glassified enemy with Stone Mirror dies, one of that enemy's allies in its line of sight will also be inflicted with Stone Mirror and the dead enemy's remaining duration of petrify and glassify.
 Targets without Stone Mirror are prioritized.

 Regeneration Aura:
+- Now has the holy tag, like Minion Regeneration.
-- Global upgrade replaced by a +5 radius upgrade for 3 SP.
+- Global upgrade replaced by a +3 radius upgrade for 2 SP.
-- Growth (5 SP): Minions in the radius now gain max and current HP each turn equal to 1/4 of this spell's heal amount.
-Slime units are instead healed a second time each turn.
+- Shielding Aura (5 SP): Minions in the radius have a chance to gain 1 SH per turn, to a max of 3 SH.
+The chance is equal to the minion's current HP percentage.

 Soul Swap:
 - Infernal Swap (3 SP): Soul Swap can target demon units as well.